ev3dev-python-tools/ev3dev2simulator/README.md

 ![Thonny-ev3dev plugin](https://raw.githubusercontent.com/wiki/ev3dev-python-tools/thonny-ev3dev/images/thonny-ev3dev.png "Thonny-ev3dev plugin")

+Thonny-ev3dev allows you to run your EV3 program easily

+* on the EV3 or
+* on the PC in a simulator (default on PC)
+* on the PC remotely steering the EV3

-The thonny-ev3dev plugin comes with an ev3dev simulator.
+The thonny-ev3dev plugin comes with an ev3dev simulator:

 ![ev3dev2simulator](https://raw.githubusercontent.com/wiki/ev3dev-python-tools/thonny-ev3dev/images/ev3dev2simulator.png "ev3dev2simulator")